MitchGarnatz/SpockUnitTesting/README.md

 # SpockUnitTesting
 # Mitchell R. Garnatz
 # University of St. Thomas Class of May 2023

-Hello this is my reflection.
+Hello this is my reflectio.